rodalbuyeh/pyspark-k8s-boilerplate/README.md

 The main python application is in `src/pyspark_k8s_boilerplate`.
 Configurations can be set in the config directory, with conf.yaml and the handlers classes defining default configurations, which can be overridden by the CLI entrypoint in `src/pyspark_k8s_boilerplate/main.py`.
-Note that there are specific config handlers defined for different domains, see the classes in handlers.py for more information.
+There are specific config handlers defined for different domains, see the classes in handlers.py for more information.

 There are three sample jobs that can be used for testing.
-The lowest bar is the pi.py job, which uses spark to approximate π.
-The higher bar is the cloud_etl job, which reads titanic.csv in object storage (you should stage this in GS, S3, etc).
+The easiest bar to clear is the pi.py job, which uses spark to approximate π.
+The harder bar is the cloud_etl job, which reads [titanic.csv](https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv) in object storage (you should stage this in GS, S3, etc).
-Here's a direct [link](https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv) to the csv.
 There is also an interactive.py module which we use to bootstrap an interactive pyspark session.
 This was more challenging than expected as kubernetes support for distributed pyspark interactive shell sessions is lacking.
 More on this later.
 Note that all of the job modules must have an `execute()` function in order